 We all know how important it is to stay hydrated, but so many years after their appearance we must have the courage to face this open secret.
 Which?
 Drinking PET bottled water means ingesting a potentially toxic cocktail of microplastics.

-In bottled water globally, they are released by the material from which the bottle, neck and cap are made.
-It's a plastic polymer you've already heard of: it's called polyethylene terephthalate (PET).
+In bottled water globally, they are released from the material from which the bottle, neck and cap are made.
+It's a plastic polymer that you may have already heard: it's called polyethylene terephthalate (PET).

 Evil everywhere

-We have no definitive evidence that microplastics cause serious disease (a dynamic that closely resembles that of smoking harms, discovered "slowly" over the past century).
-However, researchers are increasingly concerned about their possible long-term effects on our bodies.
+We have no definitive evidence that microplastics cause serious diseases (a dynamic that closely resembles that of smoking damage, discovered "slowly" over the last century).
+But researchers are increasingly concerned about their possible long-term effects on our bodies.

-On the other hand, we know practically everything about the process that makes bottled water an "infusion of microplastics" from studies already published (here's one).
-The presence of these particles is the result of many factors, such as the physical stress during transport, the shaking of the bottles and the injection of high pressure water into the bottle in the production plants.
+However, we know practically everything about the process that makes bottled water an "infusion of microplastics" from already published studies (here's one).
+The presence of these particles is the result of many factors, such as physical stress during transportation, shaking of bottles and the injection of water into bottles at high pressure in production plants.

 Bottled water, a cancer juice?